What is HAE?

 How is HAE diagnosed?

 For people who have a family member with HAE, getting a diagnosis can be pretty straightforward.
-For people who have never heard of HAE, getting a diagnosis can be more difficult.
+For people who have never heard of HAE, getting an HAE diagnosis can be more difficult.

-It can help to know what HAE is, what symptoms to be on the lookout for and what kind of doctor can help with a diagnosis.
+It can help to know what HAE is, what symptoms to be on the lookout for, and what kind of doctor can help with getting an HAE diagnosis.
 The US Hereditary Angioedema Association can help you find an HAE specialist.

 To know for certain that you have HAE, a blood test is recommended.
 Your doctor will measure your levels of the proteins C4 and C1 esterase inhibitor.
 Testing can also help to differentiate between HAE Type I and HAE Type II.